charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 * **`agent`** classes (synonyms: `abstraction`, `simu_real_obj`),
 * **`model`** classes.

-This is where we find the **business logic** of the application, but not exclusively.
+This is where we find the **core conceptual logic** of the application, including business logic when applicable.
-Every agent, representing a real-world abstraction, is considered business-level code.
+Every agent, representing a real-world or simulated abstraction, is considered part of this conceptual layer.

 ---

 #### The Technical Layer

-The second layer is composed of **technical classes**, where the computer is seen as a **worker** abstraction.
+The second layer is composed of **technical classes**, where the computer is viewed as a **worker** abstraction.
 These are the **`worker_agent`** classes (synonyms: `comp_as_worker`).

-This layer typically corresponds to the **Data Access Layer (DAL)** and **Presentation Layer** in a traditional three-tier architecture.
+This layer typically corresponds to the Data Access Layer (DAL) and the Presentation Layer in a traditional three-tier architecture.

 In Clprolf, we make a clear separation:

-* **Agents** represent the business or simulation logic.
+* **Agents** represent the conceptual, business, or simulation logic.
-* **Worker agents** handle everything else: display code, persistence, and any infrastructure logic.
+* **Worker agents** handle display code, persistence, infrastructure concerns, and any machine-level execution responsibilities.

-Anything that is not part of an agent’s role must be placed in a worker agent.
+Anything that does not belong to the conceptual role of an agent must be placed in a worker agent.

 ---

 #### Special Cases

-Some types of software — such as parts of an **operating system** — are composed almost entirely of the technical layer.
+Some types of software — such as parts of an operating system like Linux — may be composed predominantly of technical abstractions.
 In these cases, the worker agent layer may directly invoke elements of the agent layer.

+---

 ### II.5) Declensions and Class Responsibilities